zzdtravel

 Puʻukohola Heiau National Historic Site

-Puʻukohola Heiau National Historic Site-September 2024
+Puʻukohola Heiau National Historic Site-November 2024

 By 1790 Kamehameha the Great had conquered Maui, Lanaʻi and Molokaʻi.
 But power over his home island of Hawaiʻi was a challenge.
 When told by a prophet that he would rule all of the Hawaiian Islands if he built a heiau dedicated to the war god Kukaʻilimoku atop Puʻukohola (Whale Hill) in Kawaihae, Kamehameha constructed this luakini heiau – a temple for human sacrifice.
 Today only the basic rock foundation remains, but it's still a massive 224ft by 100ft structure, with 16-20ft walls.